gberl001/FL25-ENR261-182/Week09/Week09-Assignments.md

-# Week 8 Homework Assignments: MATLAB App Designer and Symbolic Math
+# Week 9 Homework Assignments: MATLAB App Designer and Symbolic Math

 ## Global Requirements

-* All deliverables shall be added, committed, and pushed to your Week9 folder in your repository.
+* Add, commit, and push all deliverables to your `Week09` folder in your repository.
 * Include your name and the names of anyone who assisted you in the following format:

 ```matlab